Sam Ehlinger: Personal life

 Ehlinger is a Christian.
 He is married to Cami Jo Ehlinger.
+The couple announced they were pregnant with their first child on April 12, 2026.

 Ehlinger's father, Ross, died from a heart attack in 2013 during a triathlon at age 46, and his younger brother Jake, who played linebacker for the Texas Longhorns, died from an accidental overdose of Xanax and fentanyl at the age of 20 on May 6, 2021.